tata7125/ICT-171-Assignment-3/README.md

 The project demonstrates the ability to provision and manage cloud infrastructure, configure a web server environment, and deploy a dynamic website accessible over the internet.
 Additional configuration such as domain integration and security (SSL/TLS) was implemented to improve accessibility and security.

 Overall, this project showcases practical skills in cloud computing, server administration, and web application deployment.

+## Introduction
+My blog website will showcase 5 different countries with recommemendations for each country such as places to visit, eat, and activities.

+## EC2 Instance Setup
+**Cloud Service Provider:** Amazon Web Services